-Chelsea Lissette Cervantes de Blois is a PhD Candidate in the Geography, Environment & Society (GES) Department at the University of Minnesota, Twin-Cities working with Prof. Steven M Manson in the Human Environment Geographic Information Sciences Lab (HEGIS).
-She is also an alumna of the Graduate Population Trainee Programt at the Minnesota Population Center (MPC) and was an MPC Diversity Fellowship recipient assigned to work on the IPUMS Terra project: data of populations and the environment.
+Chelsea Lissette Cervantes de Blois is currently on the Diversity Predoctoral Teaching Fellowship at University of Minnesota-Duluth instructing her own designed courses in Environmental Policy (Fall 2020) and Introduction to Principles of Geographic Information Systems in Environmental Science (Spring 2021).
+Chelsea Lissette is also a PhD Candidate in the Geography, Environment & Society (GES) Department at the University of Minnesota, Twin-Cities minoring in Geographic Information Sciences (GIS) and Population/Demography studies.
+Chelsea Lissette is advised by Prof. Steven M Manson and is a member of Dr. Manson's Human Environment Geographic Information Sciences Lab (HEGIS).
+She is also an alumna of the Graduate Population Trainee Program at the Minnesota Population Center (MPC) and was an MPC Diversity Fellowship recipient assigned to work on the IPUMS Terra project: data of populations and the environment.

-Chelsea Lissette was a Critical Language Scholarship (CLS) recipient in Baku, Azerbaijan (2019).
-She was also a Boren Fellow in Azerbaijan (2017-2018) and a fellowship recipient of the Title VIII in St. Petersburg, Russia (2017).
+Chelsea Lissette has independelty funded her fieldwork and dissertation research via several fellowships, grants, and scholarships.
+To name a few: she was a Boren Fellow in Azerbaijan (2017-2018); as well as being a recepient on the Critical Language Scholarship (CLS) recipient in Baku, Azerbaijan (2019).
+She was also a on the Title VIII in St. Petersburg, Russia (2017); in addition to being on multiple Foreign Languages and Area Studies (FLAS) fellowships (i.e.Turkish, Russian, Persian languages).
 Prior to Chelsea Lissette's work at the University of Minnesota, she was in Azerbaijan (2014-2015) as a Fulbright recipient, followed by her independent work as an Agricultural Consultant in Serbia and Kyrgyzstan.
 She has also worked on climate change projects with the US Department of State and CGIAR.

-Dissertation Research: Chelsea Lissette focuses on the human-envronemtal dimensions of environmental and technological hazardous in urban areas of the Eurasian nation, Azerbaijan.
+Dissertation Research: Chelsea Lissette focuses on the human-environmental dimensions of environmental and technological hazards in urban and rural areas of the Eurasian nation, Azerbaijan.
 The methods she employs involves geospatial modeling of decision-making processes while applying cultural factors, social vulnerability, as well as environmental policies with remote sensed imagery and the Azerbaijan's Toxic Site Identification Program (TSIP) dataset.

-Other Research Focused Projects: Chelsea Lissette's research is centered on the relationship of the enviromental-human health risks concering: data scarcity of demographic and environmental data within low to middle income nations, environmental and human health, climate-migration-conflict nexus, predicting ethinic conflict, right to clean environment, environmental management, climate, migration, and conflict, which is rooted within interdisciplinary research and requires close engagement with the GISciences, Population Studies, as well as Regional and Cultural Studies when approaching complex environmental and humanitarian issues situated in the Caucasus (Azerbaijan) and Central Asia (Kyrgyzstan, Kazakstan, and Tajikistan).
+Other Research Focused Projects: Chelsea Lissette's research is centered on the relationship of the environmental-human health risks concerning: data scarcity of demographic and environmental data within low to middle income nations, environmental and human health, climate-migration-conflict nexus, predicting ethinic conflict, right to clean environment, environmental management, ethnic communiites in Eurasia, climate, migration, and conflict, which is rooted within interdisciplinary research and requires close engagement with the GISciences, Population Studies, as well as Regional and Cultural Studies when approaching complex environmental and humanitarian issues situated in the Caucasus (Azerbaijan) and Central Asia (Kyrgyzstan, Kazakhstan, and Tajikistan).